 At this time, it is unknown how much each Class Member that submits a valid claim will receive.
 Payments will be based on a number of factors, including the number of valid claims filed by all Class Members for film or electrolytic Capacitors and the dollar value of each Class Member's purchase(s) of film or electrolytic Capacitors in proportion to the total claims filed.
 No matter how many claims are filed, no money will be returned to the Settling Defendants once the Court finally approves the Settlements.
 In order to receive a payment, you will need to file a valid claim form before the claims period ends.
-You may obtain a claim form and review instructions for completing the claim form at www.capacitorsindirectcase.com.
+The claims period has not yet begun.
+A Notice about the claims process will be provided at a later date as ordered by the Court.
 If you want to be kept updated about the claims process or any future settlements, you should register at www.capacitorsindirectcase.com.